rpmuller/ePubs/WesternPhilosophy.md

 repeated: Sweetness is a pleasure and bitterness a pain, therefore both are mental.
 It is also urged that a thing that tastes sweet when I am well may taste bitter when I am ill.
-Very similar arguments are used about odours: since they are pleasant or unpleasant, "they cannot exist in any but a perceiving substance or mind/' Berkeley assumes, here and everywhere, that what does not inhere in matter must inhere in a mental substance, and that nothing can be both mental and material.
+Very similar arguments are used about odours: since they are pleasant or unpleasant, "they cannot exist in any but a perceiving substance or mind."
+Berkeley assumes, here and everywhere, that what does not inhere in matter must inhere in a mental substance, and that nothing can be both mental and material.